ratsaby/LwWekaPackage/README.md

 ## Implementation

-On WEKA, the algorithm treats the Training set as the labeled examples and the Test set as the unlabeled examples, but when applied in the real world, it cna learn from one set that consists of a mixture of labeled and unlabeled examples.
+On WEKA, the algorithm treats the Training set as the labeled examples and the Test set as the unlabeled examples, but when applied in the real world, it can learn from one set that consists of a mixture of labeled and unlabeled examples.

 ## Limitation
 In the current WEKA implementation, the distance function is Euclidean hence the data needs to be numeric.
 It has been tested with the WEKA Explorer and Experimenter and also with remote engines.